livekit/agents-playground/README.md

 ## Try out a live version

-You can try out the agent playground at [https://livekit-agent-playground.vercel.app](https://livekit-agent-playground.vercel.app).
+You can try out the agents playground at [https://livekit-agent-playground.vercel.app](https://livekit-agent-playground.vercel.app).
 This will connect you to our example agent [KITT](https://github.com/livekit/agents/tree/main/examples/kitt).

 ## Setting up the playground locally